 Lawmakers have to act before extraordinary measures run out to avoid serious economic and budgetary consequences.
 If the Treasury runs out of extraordinary measures, it would only have incoming revenues at its disposal.
 Since the federal government is currently running a large deficit, incoming revenues will not be nearly sufficient to cover all payment obligations.
 Without the ability to close that gap through borrowing, Treasury would have to somehow determine when payments would be distributed for the wide range of government activities.

 Without an increase in the limit, worries about the government’s creditworthiness would ripple through global financial markets.
 Investors would likely demand a higher return on debt issued by the federal government.
 In turn, the government would have to pay more interest on its debt, which would create a further strain on future budgets.

 In addition, credit rating agencies can respond by downgrading their ratings for United States debt.
-In 2011, when Congress delayed addressing the debt limit until the last minute, S&P lowered their long-term sovereign credit rating for the United States from AAA to AA+.
-S&P’s rationale gives valuable insight into the market’s perception of delayed action on the debt limit:
+In 2011, when Congress delayed addressing the debt ceiling until the last minute, S&P lowered their long-term sovereign credit rating for the United States from AAA to AA+.
+S&P’s rationale gives valuable insight into the market’s perception of delayed action on the debt ceiling: